jhonnyLeandro/usuarios-app/README.md

-# AppUsuarios
+# User expenses and investments management

-Angular app to manage the users of the rest-api project
+the intent of this app is to manage the expenses and investment of our users.